 - Exercise tires your muscles, reducing excess energy and tension.

-- Exercise forces healthier breathing.
+- Exercise is linked to healthier breathing.

 - Exercise is a healthy distraction.

 Aerobic activity, like light jogging or even fast walking, can be extremely effective at reducing the severity of your anxiety symptoms, as well as the anxiety itself.

 4. Find What Relaxes You